-Authors often feel that their work is over after they have completed writing their book.
-Remember that there may be a minuscule number of fortunate authors who do not need to bother about marketing and promoting their book.
+Authors often feel that their work is over after completing their book.
+Remember that there may be a minuscule number of fortunate authors who do not need to bother about how to advertise their books.
 99% of the authors need to be involved in book marketing and promotion if they would like to generate book sales.
-Once this fact is accepted the question that pops up in one’s mind is:
+Once this fact is accepted, the question that pops up in one’s mind is:

-How to market a book on Facebook in the best way to create awareness?
+How to advertise a book on Facebook in the best way to create awareness?

 1. Create an Author page

 There is only so much you can post on your personal Facebook Page.
 Therefore, it becomes imperative to create a dedicated Facebook Author Page.

 Here is an Author Page of a well-liked author Nikita Singh: